-Due to being fast, staticly compiled, light on memory, and simple to understand, Go is a perfect candidate for cloud services.
+Due to being fast, statically compiled, light on memory, and simple to understand, Go is a perfect candidate for cloud services.
 Even Kubernetes, the famous cloud orchestration tool is written in Go.
 Go has a very strong ecosystem for web services.
 The standard library has out-of-the-box support packages for common needs like HTTP servers and clients, JSON/XML parsing, SQL databases, and a range of security.
-Docker, K8s, and Go are a match-made in heaven when it comes to cloud micro services.
+Docker, K8s, and Go are a match made in heaven when it comes to cloud microservices.

 Secondly, because it’s a newer language built for a specific purpose and not as an artifact or accident, it will teach you good habits if you go on to learn new languages.

 One Reddit thread detailing why you should learn Golang explains that you’ll have to use a 3rd party library less often because Go is a self-containing language.
 Furthermore, it’s easily documentable using docstrings - learning these code-documenting habits will give you immediate tangible benefits.
 Unlike languages like PHP, there’s often just one way to accomplish a task, a black-and-white mentality perfect for beginners learning their first coding language.
 And lastly, it’s built to be future-proof - no matter what comes down the coding line, Go was created to still be relevant to any future apps or frameworks, no matter what they may be.

 🔗 Go is designed to be concurrent

 The benefits of this may be harder for beginner programmers to understand because it’s so intuitive, but many other programming languages don’t have this.